 What are some of the other favorites of the Astros outfielder?

-Aside from sleeping in, Kemp likes to chow down at Uchi's, a sushi restaurant in Houston.
+Aside from sleeping in, Kemp likes to chow down at Uchi, a sushi restaurant in Houston.

 Drake may be dominating his playlist right now, but Kemp says he's actually a huge John Legend fan.

 His favorite song is "Ordinary People."
-But there's nothing ordinary about this Astros player at all.
+But there's nothing ordinary about this Astros player.

 SEE ALSO: Astros players visit youth academy, participate in drills